rbmetcalf/Practical-Statistics/README.md

 **Computer Lab Assignments**

 The first assignments are at [DataCamp](https://www.datacamp.com).
 Our course on DataCamp is [here](https://www.datacamp.com/groups/practical-statitics-physics-astrophysics).
-To gain access you must sign up for a DataCamp account and email your user name to us.
+To gain access you must sign up for a DataCamp account and fill in your name, surename and DataCamp username in the following [sheet] (https://docs.google.com/spreadsheets/u/1/d/17i4gVVJeGUyKhs0pyxkJtaKd6tF3AbTofZ9CBM3-7kg/edit?usp=sharing).
 The assignments and due dates are listed there.

 Further assignments will be linked to this page.